IBM-Bluemix-Docs/voice-agent/managing.md

 1. For **Phone number**, add the number from your SIP trunk, including the country and area codes.
 For example, for a United States 800 number, specify the phone number as `18883334444`.
 The phone number can have spaces and `+ ( ) -` characters.

 1. Optionally describe your voice agent.

+1. If you want to enable call transfer, you can configure a termination URI for your **Transfer Target**.
+See [Setting up call transfer](call-transfer.html).
+Do not use a personal phone number for your transfer target.

 1. Configure the connections to your Watson service instances.
 You can connect to multiple Watson services instances by configuring connections for both **Location 1** and **Location 2**.
 Having connections to multiple service instances enables your voice agent to switch to an alternate service instance if an outage occurs.
 See [Adding multiple Watson service locations](#add_location).